zubie7a/genai_intensive/README.md

 - Storing relevant values in session state using tools

 #### Agent memory
-- Storing and retrieving important data in memory
+- Storing and retrieving important data in memory instead of storing whole sessions
 - Sharing memory between sessions
 - Automate memory updating and other actions with callbacks
 - Consolidate memory to relevant facts to save space